marcoalsina/araucaria/docs/source/install.rst

 Install with HTTP
 -----------------

-Alternatively, you can download the source code and install ``araucaria`` directly.
+Alternatively, you can download the source code and install ``araucaria`` by executing the following commands in a terminal:
-Open up a terminal and execute the following commands:

 .. code-block:: bash